Fill PDF forms

-When inspecting this PDF, note that text fields are filled with string values and checkboxes with boolean values.
+When filling this PDF, note that text fields are filled with string values and checkboxes with boolean values:

 from PyPDFForm import PdfWrapper